 My Top Five Tips to Get Your Homeschool Organized

 - Have a plan of attack — This is my fun way of saying, “Make a list.”
-Write down all the things that are driving you crazy in the realm of homeschooling and all the stuff.
+Write down all the things that are driving you crazy in the realm of homeschooling and the stuff.
 Is your inbox a mess?
 Do you even have an inbox?
 Are you behind in grading?
 Do your kids leave their papers everywhere?
 Write it all down.
-This is now your battle ground.
+This is now your battleground.
 How will you conquer?
 Well, first…

 - Give a battle cry — It’s okay to be frustrated with your homeschool and all the disorder around you.
 It’s a lot.
 You need to remind yourself that you are not just a homeschool mom.
 You are 100% mom and teacher and homemaker.
-These are three full time jobs all rolled up into one.
+These are three full-time jobs all rolled up into one.
 It’s okay to vent.
 So, I’m actually challenging you to give out a little battle cry, “I will not be defeated by you, Mess!”
 Yep!
 I gave him a name.
 Mess.
 That was purposely capitalized.
 Mess is your enemy.
 Not your kids.
 Not you.
 Mess.
 So focus your frustration on defeating him, not anyone else.

 - Enlist the troops — If there is basic clutter and homeschool work to be put away, then for heaven’s sake, don’t do this alone.
 Your infantry needs to help out, too.
 Get your kids involved in helping you clean up.
 Make it fun.
 Don’t just bark out orders.
 However, the more they see “victory” — a clean space — the more they will get excited about what they have accomplished.
 Plus you are helping them to learn how to clean up.

 - Ready your weapons —Now that you have your plan of attack, look for a common theme.
-Above you can see that these issues all center around the “where to put work when you are done with it.”
+Above you can see that these issues all center around “where to put work when you are done with it.”
 So, that is a system problem.
 Get an inbox.
 Start there.
 Of course, the best weapon in the battle against homeschool mess is to get a crate.
 I love my crate.
 Again, I have an entire program that is designed to explain what “weapons” you need and how to use them.
 However, basic file folders and hanging folders are a good place to start.

 - Do a victory dance! — As you find even small victories, celebrate!
-It’s a never ending battle.
+It’s a never-ending battle.
 So, you need to find success in the little things.
 Did you get most of the stuff off the floor?
 Great!
 Did your kids remember to put a book back on the shelf?
 Perfect!
 Don’t get so focused on having everything perfect all the time.
 It just won’t be.
 So, celebrate when and where you can.
 Hey, even surviving a week of homeschool — mess and all — is worth celebrating.

 You can do this!
 You can get organized.
-The key it to make sure your focus in in the right place.
+The key is to make sure your focus is in the right place.
 Yes, you and the kids made the mess.
 But that’s not the enemy.
 I wish so much I could go and visit and help you draw up your battle plan.
 I love helping families get organized.
 That’s pretty much why I designed my course.
 It’s literally me sitting down in front of a camera talking to you.
 Encouraging you.
 So, I like to tell people to grab a cup of coffee or tea and watch.

 Again, know that perfect is not the goal.
 That’s impossible.
 Just take it one day at a time.
 Also, know you are not alone.
 Most homeschool families struggle with getting organized.